howonlee/Cantor-Time/readme.md

 The models which I have mentioned are all models, and therefore all convenient lies.
 They should not really be said to have a reality, but merely a usefulness.
 However, they seem useful to me in this domain.
 The only previous connection this strange class of models which involve power laws has had with software projects is in the Pareto principle, which states that 80% of the effect is caused by 20% of the cause.

+Although it is probably the case that this essay will seem more useful than it is, if you choose to adopt a fractal time model for your scheduling, there are things to keep in mind.
 Different points of view towards estimation are engendered by taking on any of these models (that is their point).
 Keep track of the speed of the doublings of things, says a Cantor dust model of progression in software projects, because the structure of the progress made is invariant with respect to scale.
 You might be able to play find-the-productivity-gap-size.
 You might take power law statistics instead of normal people ones.

-(more impacts)